CISecurity/ControlsAssessmentSpecification/control-9/control-9.2.rst

-9.2: Ensure Only Approved Ports, Protocols, and Services Are Running
+9.2: Use DNS Filtering Services
 ====================================================================
-Ensure that only network ports, protocols, and services listening on a system with validated business needs are running on each system.
+Use DNS filtering services on all enterprise assets to block access to known malicious domains.

 .. list-table::
 	:header-rows: 1